remixed123/LightServer/README.md

 Not a problem, you can access the pre-built binaries and follow the detailed steps.
 You will have your very own LightServer being controlled by iOS Apps in no time.

-### What Lights Are Required

-One of the best things about LightServer is that it works with the very popular and common WS8212b Chip Set lights.
-These are the 5volt ones that can be found everywhere.
-I have tested extensively with NeoPixels and everything works perfectly with them.

 ### What Technology Is Being Used